Ashley-P/mytui/Documentation.md

     tui_frame creates an sWidget struct with the internal type of FRAME and returns a pointer to it.

     tui_button creates an sWidget struct with the internal type of BUTTON and returns a pointer to it.

-    calculate_min_size calculates the minimum size for each widget.
-It returns a sSize struct so it can be used recursively if the case is FRAME.

     add_sSize adds to sSize structs together and returns the resulting struct